MarcoBasileDev/Leetcode-Solutions/Cheatsheet/Stacks/stacks.md

 | Pop       | O(1)       | Removes and returns the element at the top of the stack.         |
 | Peek      | O(1)       | Returns the element at the top of the stack without removing it. |
 | IsEmpty   | O(1)       | Checks if the stack is empty.                                    |

+---

+### Real-World Example

+**Function call management:** As hinted above, a common real-world example of stacks is in function call management within operating systems or programming languages.
+When a function is called, the program pushes the function's state (including its parameters, local variables, and the return address) onto the call stack.
+As functions call other functions, their states are also pushed onto the stack.
+When a function completes, its state is popped off the stack, and the program returns to the calling function.
+This stack-based approach ensures that functions return control in the correct order, managing nested or recursive function calls efficiently.